 It takes dedicated guidance and personal practice before one carries themself with composure in the classroom.
 Fortunately, knowing what to look for as a teacher and how to get your message across is not a random process.

 There are patterns to how a class is put together, and how to present your lesson effectively.
 At Axis, we teach you the operative principles to make you a competent teacher so you can share your love of yoga with others in a way they will understand.

 ELEMENT #3: DEVELOP A STRONG PERSONAL PRACTICE

 Like any craft, the more time you spend with it the further you progress.
 It also helps to have an astute teacher.
-If you want to master the violin, you need to practice.
-If you want to get better at painting, then practice.
-If you want to advance in yoga, again you practice it.
+Want to master the violin?
+You will need to practice.
+Would you like to learn to paint?
+Same story, practice.
+If you want to advance in yoga, you must practice it.

 Yoga is an ongoing project that we take with us wherever we go and can apply it to all circumstances.
 Spending formal time practicing asana, pranayama and meditation will accelerate your growth.
 The Sanskrit word sadhana refers to one’s dedicated spiritual practice, namely meditation.

 Sadhana is an ongoing project and it’s tinkering in the lab of your Being on a daily basis.
 It is best to proceed at a sustainable pace rather than with “fits and starts.”
 Even doing 10 minutes of meditation a day is an excellent start.
 Practicing asana for 20 minutes is also beneficial.
 Ideally one can dedicate a half hour or more on a daily basis.
 It does not have to be all or nothing.